dmoisset/s5/character/classes/solarian.md

 ### Blazing Orbit:eight_spoked_asterisk:

-As a bonus action, you gain protection against opportunity attacks, and any attack against you during your turn gets disadvantage.
+As a bonus action, you gain resistance against damage from opportunity attacks, and any attack against you during your turn gets disadvantage.
 You can leave a trail of flames in every square you pass through after enabling this ability.
 The flames last until the beginning of your next round and deal 2d6 fire damage to anyone who moves into them.
 You can’t move through another creature’s space while doing this.
 If you use blazing orbit again, any flames you previously created with it go out.
 The damage from the flames increases by 1d6 at 8th level and every 2 levels thereafter.

 When you are attuned or fully attuned, any creature damaged by the flames also gains the burning condition (1d6 fire damage).